Fishing Patagonia Lake

 Located 15 miles north of Nogales, AZ, Patagonia Lake is a 260-acre lake offering a bass fishing destination to Southern Arizona anglers.
 Crappie, catfish, bluegill and stocked rainbow trout also swim these waters.
 An excellent boat launch ramp and marina make it an easy lake for boaters wishing to go fishing, water skiing or just sight seeing.
 Some of the lake shoreline is easily accessed for fishing from the bank.
 Small watercraft like canoes, kayaks and inflatable's can be launched from various locations around the lake.

-Patagonia Lake in Arizona is a haven for anglers, offering a diverse array of fish species.
-Among the prominent fish species inhabiting the clear waters of Patagonia Lake, largemouth bass, bluegill, crappie, catfish, and rainbow trout stand out as key players, providing a multifaceted fishing experience for enthusiasts.
+Among the prominent fish species inhabiting the clear waters of Patagonia Lake, largemouth bass, bluegill, crappie, catfish, and rainbow trout stand out as key species.

 Bass Fishing At Patagonia Lake